 10. What are the four Vs of Big Data?

-The following forms to be the vital foundation to Big Data:
+The following forms to be the vital foundation of Big Data:

 11. What is Block and Block Scanner in HDFS?

 Block is considered as a singular entity of data, which is the smallest factor.
 When Hadoop encounters a large file, it automatically slices the file into smaller chunks called blocks.

 A block scanner is put into place to verify whether the loss-of-blocks created by Hadoop is put on the DataNode successfully or not.